 Canadian utility Fleet Forum

-The Canadian Utility Fleet Council is pleased to confirm that the next in-person Canadian Utility Fleet Form (CUFF) will be held April 29th to May 1st, 2024 at the Hyatt Regency on 370 King Street West, Toronto.
+The Canadian Utility Fleet Council is pleased to host this year’s Canadian Utility Fleet Forum (CUFF) from April 27 to April 29, 2026, at the Hyatt Regency Calgary, located at 700 Centre Street SE, Calgary, Alberta.

 Become a member